niklasf/magics/README.md

 ### `cuda/test`

-Define period in `test.cu`.
-Select square, piece type and shift in `generate.py`. `make` and run `./test` to find magic factors with the specified shift or disprove their existence.
+Select square, piece type and shift in `generate.py`.
+`make` and run `./test` to find magic factors with the specified shift or disprove their existence.
 Works best for bishop squares (with small shifts and small table sizes).